ebiester/supervillian-kata/README.md

 The spec for Kata 2 is dependent on Kata 1.

-Users:
-* Users have a username.

 Tickets:
-* Tickets have a submitting user, assigned user, title and description.
 * Tickets have three states: Not started, started, and completed.
 * Tickets cannot go backward.
 (That is, once started, can not go back to open.
  Once completed, cannot go back to started.)